yojoots/libbitcoin-system-wiki/Savings-Relation.md

 ```
 nominal-interest-ratio = hoarded / invested
 ```
-In actuality, interest [varies directly](https://en.wikipedia.org/wiki/Proportionality_(mathematics)#Direct_proportionality) with nominal interest, by the factor of capital depreciation.
+The real rate of interest [varies directly](https://en.wikipedia.org/wiki/Proportionality_(mathematics)#Direct_proportionality) with the ratio of hoarded to invested capital, by the factor of capital depreciation.
 ```
-interest-ratio = nominal-interest-ratio * depreciation-ratio
+real-interest-ratio = (hoarded / invested) * depreciation-ratio
 ```
-Notice that the interest ratio (or rate) is the true savings relation, between [consumption savings](Speculative-Consumption) and investment savings. **This ratio of hoard to investment is the fraction of each person's capital reserve** in the context of [fractional reserve](Full-Reserve-Fallacy) lending.
+Notice that the nominal interest ratio (or rate) is the true savings relation, between [consumption savings](Speculative-Consumption) and investment savings. **This ratio of hoard to investment is the fraction of each person's capital reserve** in the context of [fractional reserve](Full-Reserve-Fallacy) lending.
 Both are reflections of time preference.